Words from our CEO

 Those airbags would have cost John about $850/mo for 24 users instead of $100,000 in costs and lost revenues.
 John’s firm luckily was able to survive and if they ever experienced a cyber-attack again, they have a safety net.

 The whole office is now equipped with Cloud desktops. with managed antivirus and daily snapshots.
-They now have the best ransomware recovery solution they can dream of.
+They now have the best ransomware data recovery solution they can dream of.